davdwhyte87/vhenncoin_core/Readme.md

 - 4 = is_broadcasted?
 This is either 0 or 1 string.
 It lets the server know if this is a client request or broadcast.

 **Message format for response**
-1. Response code
+- 0 = Response code
-2. Message
+- 1 = Message
+- 2 = Data

 **Response codes**
-0 = Error
+- 0 = Error
-1 = Success
+- 1 = Success
-2 = Background exchange message
+- 2 = Background exchange message

 # Testing
 You can test the code in development by running:
-- Windowns:
-deploy.bat
+- Windows: deploy.bat
 You will need a folder called test_servers.
 This folder contains nodes which have their own folder "server1, server2, ...".
 - Linux: